 - Full Moderate

 All have sword-shaped leaves and tubular, often flaring or ruffled flowers in unbranched or branching, usually one-sided spikes.
-Extremely wide color range.
-Flowers come from spring to fall, depending on kind of gladiolus and planting time.
+Have an extremely wide color range.
+Flowers come from spring to fall, depending on the kind of gladiolus and the planting time.
 Superb cut flowers.
 Good in borders or beds behind mounding plants that cover lower parts of stems, or in large containers with low annuals at base.

 Start off with corms that are high crowned for their width; broad, flat ones are older and less vigorous.
 Best planted in rich, sandy loam.
 Set corms about four times deeper than their height; plant somewhat more shallowly in heavier soils.
 Space big corms 6 in. apart, smaller ones 4 in. apart.

-These are the best-known gladiolus, producing spikes that reach from 3 to 6 ft. high, depending on variety and growing conditions.
+These are the best-known gladiolus, producing spikes that reach from 3–6 ft. tall, depending on the variety and growing conditions.
 Late spring and summer flowers (up to 30 per spike) are widely flaring, up to 8 in. across; colors include white, cream, yellow, orange, apricot, salmon, red, rose, lavender, purple, smoky shades, buff, and even green.
-More diminutive selections from grandiflora breeding are grouped as small and miniature gladiolus; these grow 3–4 ft. high, stand upright without staking, and bear up to eighteen 2 1/2–3-in.- wide flowers per spike.
+More diminutive selections from grandiflora breeding are grouped as small and miniature gladiolus; these grow 3–4 ft. high, stand upright without staking, and bear up to eighteen 2 1/2–3-in.-wide flowers per spike.

 Though perennial, grandiflora hybrids are usually dug and stored yearly even in mild-winter regions.close